- Affordable price

-The Leaf’s a quiet hatchback, with space for four adults.
+The Leaf is quiet inside, with enough space for four adults.

 Behind the rear seat the Leaf has 23.6 cubic feet of cargo space.
+It’s a large, flat space, and enough for fitting a folded stroller or walker, or several suitcases.
 Fold that bench forward and it’s good for 30 cubic feet.

 Crash tests aren’t complete, but the Nissan Leaf’s already a winner.